-Following a few simple steps will help you to reclaim, reorganize, and maintain your pantry like this one from House of Smiths.
-Isn’t it pretty!
+In just a few simple steps, I’ll show you how to reclaim, reorganize, and maintain your pantry like this one from House of Smiths.
+Isn’t it pretty?!

 1) Take Stock

-Pull everything out of your pantry onto your kitchen table, island or countertop.
+To kick off your pantry organization project, pull everything out and place it on your kitchen table, island or countertop.
 Leave an area open to sort items later.

 As you pull items out, set aside anything you no longer use or items that are broken.
 Toss any food items that have passed their expiry date or have been in the pantry for quite a while and are questionable.
 Donate any other food items you no longer want to the food bank.